-You can combine images into a group by selecting them and clicking the "group" button in the selected image(s) module, or by pressing Ctrl+G. Likewise, you can remove selected images from a group by clicking the "ungroup" button, or pressing Ctrl+Shift+G. Duplicated images are automatically grouped together.
-Similarly, if you import multiple images from the same directory, having the same base name, but different extensions (eg. IMG_1234.CR2 and IMG_1234.JPG), those images automatically form a group.
+You can combine images into a group by selecting them and clicking the "group" button in the selected image(s) module, or by pressing Ctrl+G. Likewise, you can remove selected images from a group by clicking the "ungroup" button, or pressing Ctrl+Shift+G.

+Duplicated images are automatically grouped together.
+Similarly, if you import multiple images from the same directory, having the same base name, but different extensions (eg. IMG\1234.CR2 and IMG\1234.JPG), those images automatically form a group.

 Images that are members of a group are denoted by a group icon in their thumbnails.
+Note that this icon is only shown when "overlays" are displayed on image thumbnails.
+Thumbnail overlays can be enabled by selecting the star icon in the top panel.